-Building type: single family home Square feet: 1680 Construction: wood frame, two story, belowgrade basement, detached garage Year built: 1908 Location: Fremont neighborhood, Seattle Project completed: September 2008
+Building type: single family home

+Square feet: 1680

+Construction: wood frame, two story, below-

+grade basement, detached garage

+Year built: 1908

+Location: Fremont neighborhood, Seattle

-Project completed: September 2008 Diversion method: house moving
+Project completed: September 2008

+Diversion method: house moving

 This 1905 Craftsman house had recently been painstakingly restored by its owners, who operated the home as a bed and breakfast.
 The neighborhood historical society considers the home one of the most architecturally significant houses of the Fremont neighborhood.
-However, the City of Seattle has promoted Fremont as an "urban village" and as a result development in the area nearest to shops and restaurants is often focused on increasing density where single family homes existed.
-As a result, developers purchased the home for the purpose of building townhouses, and the house was scheduled to be demolished in Fall 2008.
+Recent zoning changes had opened the area to dense development.
+When developers purchased the home for the purpose of building townhouses on the up-zoned lot, the house was scheduled to be demolished.